jcopedev/ExcoApp/README.md

 Make sure to also transfer the appconfig.js into this folder, that I gave you on discord

 Start Xampp Start Apache--We don't need SQL ;-) <br>
-Navigate to: localhost/excoapp The index.html should come automatically <br>
+Navigate to: localhost/excoapp <br>
+The index.html should come automatically <br>
 Try posting--don't say anything mean, because we'll actually be able to see it in the database <br>
 Try deleting something in the limited timeline, it will prompt you to sign up <br>
 Navigate to authentication sign up either with google or email password.<br>